WalrusGumboot/ChessWithGuns/README.md

 ## Examples
 ### Openings
 Consider the slightly unusual `1. e4 Nf6 2. d3` (known as the Alekhine's Defense: Maróczy Variation.
-At the time of writing, there are 1233 games like this on chess.com).
+At the time of writing, there are 1233 games like this on chess.com out of 3064971, so about 0.0402%).
 The board looks like the following:
 ![](/readme_assets/1.%20e4%20Nf6%202.%20d3.png)
 Since it's black's turn, taking with the knight on e4 is a possible move.
 However, black can instead opt to shoot white's pawn, leaving the knight in place.
 The board now looks like
 ![](/readme_assets/1.%20e4%20Nf6%202.%20d3%20(Nxe4).png)